 - Are older than 50 years

-- Eat a lot of smoked foods, salted fish and meat, and pickled foods – eating fruits and vegetables high in vitamins A and C lowers the risk of stomach cancer
+- Eat a lot of smoked foods, salted fish, cured meat and pickled foods.
+Eating fruits and vegetables high in vitamins A and C lowers the risk of stomach cancer

-- Have a family member who had stomach cancer
+- Have a family member who has had stomach cancer

-- Have pernicious anaemia, which prevents you from absorbing enough vitamin B12
+- Have pernicious anaemia (low red blood cells), which prevents you from absorbing enough vitamin B12

-- Have chronic gastritis, a long-term inflammation (swelling) of the stomach
+- Have chronic gastritis, a long-term stomach inflammation

 - Smoke tobacco